 This section summarizes what must be done in order to get the device installed, configured and in operation quickly.
 However, it does not provide detailed or how-to information to perform the tasks outlined.
+(Ignore steps 1 thru 6 and 17 if you do not have the split architecture Transmitter).

-1. Place the Transmitter in the desired location of operation.
+Place the Transmitter in the desired location of operation.

-Note: Trimming and zeroing of the measurement may be necessary before device can be placed in service.
-If trimming is required perform steps 7-14 prior to placing device in service.
+Note: Trimming of the measurement may be necessary before device can be placed in service.
+If trimming is required perform steps 1 and 7-17 prior to placing device in service.